Oakwood Arts City Studio

-This was just the beginning for City Studio: we will be starting a monthly after school club soon that focuses on urban design through immersive workshops, field trips, and discussions with design professionals.
-Club members will meet at Oakwood Arts to take part in hands-on activities involving SketchUp and 3-D modeling.
-Through our weekly meetings, students will dive further into understanding the role of architecture and design in everyday life.
+This was just the beginning for City Studio.
+We will be starting a monthly after-school club soon that focuses on urban design through workshops, field trips, and discussions with design professionals.
+Through our meetings, students will dive further into understanding the role of architecture and design in everyday life.